What you are about to read

 2. The Gardens and Estate of Trianon

 Designed by André Le Nôtre, the gardens of Versailles are a monument in their own right.
 Since last year, the Apollo Fountain has been restored and is now truly sublime.
-The Grandes Eaux Musicales fountain show is a magical experience that is not to be missed.
+The Grandes Eaux Musicales fountain show is a magical experience not to be missed.
 Don't miss the Queen's Hamlet, a small bucolic village created for Marie Antoinette.

 Gardens and Palace of Versailles / photo Vivvi Smak/Shutterstock.com

-VII.
 Tips and Tricks for a Successful Stay in 2026

 1. Eating in Paris: tips for finding a good restaurant